 - miss work or school

-    - lose a lot of weight
+- not eat and lose a lot of weight

 - have severe dental problems

 - find it difficult to stop using amphetamines

 - experience withdrawal symptoms if you don’t use amphetamines